windranger-io/mantle-xyz/README.md

 **Apps (some apps not created yet)**

-- `app-website`: The main BitDAO.io marketing website and pages (TBC)
+- `mantle-website`: The main [Mantle.xyx](mantle.xyz) marketing website and pages
+- `mantle-bridge`: The mantle bridge application
+- `mantle-faucet`: The mantle faucet application
-- `app-dashboard`: The main application dashboard, jobs, events, usecases, analytics (TBC)
+- `mantle-cms`: The mantle cms application
-- `app-resources`: A resource portal for docs, prompts, research (TBC)
-- `app-design-system`: A resource portal for docs, prompts, research
-- `app-experiments`: Experimental app for trying out solutions
-- `app-template`: A template to copy when adding a new application into the OS
-- `api-resources`: A Directus API for resources
+- `mantle-template`: A template for other apps

 **Packages**

-- `@bitdao/eslint-config-next`: `eslint` configurations for nextjs apps
+- `@mantle/eslint-config-next`: `eslint` configurations for nextjs apps
-- `@bitdao/tsconfig`: `tsconfig.json`s used throughout the monorepo
+- `@mantle/tsconfig`: `tsconfig.json`s used throughout the monorepo
-- `@bitdao/ui`: A shared design system component library
+- `@mantle/ui`: A shared design system component library
-- `@bitdao/web-tests`: e2e tests configurable for all projects
+- `@mantle/web-tests`: e2e tests configurable for all projects

 Each package/app is 100% [TypeScript](https://www.typescriptlang.org/).